$1 Million - $4,999,999 Lifetime Giving

 Cherry Hill Programs serves as the Santa and Bunny Photo Experience provider for leading shopping centers, retailers, and hotels.
 Since 2011, donations have been collected at its venues to support Save the Children’s early childhood education, literacy, health and emergency preparedness programs in the United States.
 One guest and one act of giving at a time, each act of generosity has resulted in donations totaling more than $1.4 million.
 In addition to financially supporting these programs, Cherry Hill Programs brightens the spirits of underserved children, delivering gifts and messages about the importance of reading to Save the Children program sites across the United States.
 Save the Children’s domestic programs strive to ensure that children in need are ready to succeed by the time they begin school, to thrive academically and developmentally, and to lead healthy and active lives.
 Cherry Hill Programs is a vital partner in making that a reality.

 Cummins Inc. and the Cummins Foundation have partnered with Save the Children since 2011 to ensure that children in emergency situations have access to quality education in a safe and protective learning environment.
 With their critical support, Cummins Inc. has enabled us to respond to acute and chronic crises around the globe through direct intervention and preparedness strategies.
-Thanks to their support, we were able to provide direct and immediate assistance to children and families impacted by Cyclone Idai in Mozambique, flooding in India, the earthquakes in Indonesia and the Philippines and Hurricanes Maria and Florence.
+Thanks to their support, we were able to provide direct and immediate assistance to children and families impacted by Cyclone Idai in Mozambique, flooding in India, the earthquakes in Indonesia, Typhoon Goni in the Philippines and Hurricanes Maria, Florence and Laura in the United States.
 Cummins employees have also shown great dedication to Save the Children, and have generously supported our emergency-response activities through workplace giving and employee engagement efforts.

 In 2018, Cummins launched its Cummins Powers Women program, a landmark community initiative committed to the advancement and prosperity of women and girls around the world.
-As part of this program, Save the Children was one of eight global nonprofits as part of the program to accelerate gender equality.
-We worked together in Germany to improve the future prospects of refugee women and girls through a holistic psychosocial program aimed to self-empower and increase their resilience.
+As part of this program, we worked together in Germany to improve the future prospects of refugee women and girls through a holistic psychosocial program aimed to self-empower and increase their resilience.

 The Dollar General Literacy Foundation recognizes that it’s never too late to learn.
 They have awarded millions of dollars in grants to literacy organizations that have helped individuals learn how to read – and believes that everyone deserves an equal opportunity to receive a basic education.
-Since 2018, Dollar General has supported our vital summer programs, SummerBoost Camp and KinderBoost, in rural Tennessee – and in 2020, donated $2 million to Save the Children’s COVID-19 response efforts across rural America.
-These vital funds help to ensure children continue to learn and have access to nutritious foods during the ongoing and unprecedented school closures – and provides the critical educational resources for children and their families to thrive.
+Since 2020, the Dollar General Literacy Foundation has provided Save the Children with more than $5 million to address critical literacy needs in rural and underserved communities, including training and technical assistance for teachers, support of the Rural Library Network, and helping ensure children have access to educational materials and nutritious foods.
+These vital funds help to ensure children continue to learn and provide the critical educational resources for children and their families to thrive.
+Learn more about our work together.

 As a global learning company, HMH recognizes the critical role that education plays in breaking the cycle of poverty.
 HMH partners with Save the Children to provide quality educational resources to teachers and students in underserved communities in order to improve outcomes for children of all backgrounds.
 Through annual book donations from HMH, Save the Children is able to put high-quality books into the hands and homes of children – the impact of which is immeasurable.
 HMH also supports Save the Children’s emergency responses by providing high quality children’s books to help communities rebuild after natural disasters like Hurricanes Harvey and Matthew.
 In support of Save the Children’s COVID-19 response in the U.S., HMH has provided tens of thousands of books to benefit children and families.